-Trucking schools around the country have seen a sharp increase in the number of enrollments into their programs.
+Trucking schools around the country have seen a sharp increase in the number of enrollments in their programs.
 This comes as good news as supply chains around the world stress under the pressure of driver shortages, strikes, minimum training requirements, and an increase in online shopping volume.

 According to a recent report, the trucking industry could be in need of more than a million drivers in the next 10 years.
-With the average age of drivers being 46 years old, many drivers are going to be looking for ways to retire soon and/or spend more time at home.
+With the average age of drivers being 46 years old, many drivers are going to be looking for ways to retire soon and spend more time at home.

 Estimates predict that the USA is about 80,000 drivers short of what it needs to ‘fill the gap’ caused by Covid-19.

 To alleviate the shortage, some states like New York are changing the age requirement for issuing Class-A CDLs to 18.
 This allows people who used to be limited to driving within state lines to drive anywhere in the country.